 - The ability to work under pressure and within time constraints.

-- The ability to work as a member of a wider healthcare team.
+- The desire to work as a member of a wider healthcare team.

-- The ability to work for long hours continuously.
+- The capacity for working long hours continuously over many days.

 - The ability to keep your concentration for extended periods of time.